kdltr/soil-egg/README.md

 [SOIL](http://www.lonesock.net/soil.html) bindings for Chicken.

-The source is available on [GitHub](https://github.com/dleslie/soil-egg)
+The source is available on [a git repository](https://www.upyum.com/cgit.cgi/soil-egg/).

 The interface adheres closely to the stock SOIL interface.